 All invoices for payments for Other Charges in Schedule 10 of the STC shall be despatched not less than 30 days prior to the due date for payment.
 Payment shall be made by the recipient of the invoice within 30 days of the date of the despatch, or within 30 days of the invoice date, whichever is the later.

-Paper invoices will be despatched by post, and supported by fax and or email, where feasible, to The Company or TO Revenue Contact, as appropriate.
+Paper invoices will be despatched by post and supported by a Designated Information Exchange System where feasible, to The Company or TO Revenue Contact, as appropriate.
 The bank account details of the Party receiving payment shall be included with each monthly invoice.

 All payments will be by BACS unless the value is above the relevant bank’s BACS payment threshold, in which case The Company or the TO as appropriate will make a same day CHAPS payment instead.